 Be patient as it takes time to see the changes and the changes occur with a belief.

 You will experience inner joy, peace, contentment, tranquillity, patience, and positivity regardless of the amount of time spent meditating.

-Practically, you may not realize the benefits unless an event occurs that test your patience, emotional quotient, anxiety, excitement or any other emotion that calls for your mental and physical equilibrium.
+Practically, you may not realize the benefits unless an event occurs that tests your patience, emotional quotient, anxiety, excitement, or any other emotion that calls for your mental and physical equilibrium.

 But you don’t have to wait for any such event.
 Practice it with full dedication without bothering the outcome.
 You will benefit sooner than you thought.

 |Preferred Duration||5-10 minutes||10-20 minutes||30 plus minutes|

 |Complexity Level||Difficult to concentrate||Medium-Can concentrate after few minutes of warm-up||Easy-Generally develops a concentration in few seconds|